lassjs/is-valid-npm-name/README.md

 ## Rule Exemption

-We ignore a single npm rule, which is "don't put "js" or "node" in the name.
+We ignore a single npm rule, which is:

+> don't put "js" or "node" in the name

 This is due to the sheer number of npm package name squatters.